-The general dispensation from the obligation to attend Mass on Sundays and Holy Days of Obligation will expire on Saturday, March 13.
+The general dispensation from the obligation to attend Mass on Sundays and Holy Days of Obligation expired on Saturday, March 13.

 During these difficult months of pandemic, our pastors, parishes, and all the faithful have adapted in order to ensure the health and well-being of everyone in our local communities.
 The safety precautions in place at our churches, such as capacity limits and rigorous cleaning protocols, have proven effective at facilitating essential public worship without undue risk of accelerating the pandemic.
 And while livestreamed Masses have been a means to help Catholics nourish their souls when they could not be present for Mass, we must remember that it cannot become the norm.
 God did not come to us virtually.
 He came to us — and continues to come to us — in the flesh.
 As Catholics, unmediated contact with the Real Presence of the flesh and blood of Our Lord in offering this sacrifice to the Father is irreplaceable and essential.
 We recall Christ’s own words when he foretold the gift of the Holy Eucharist: